nslingo/flashformer/README.md

 ## Features

-- **SFT fine-tuning** - uses a supervised fine-tuned model trained on flashcard Q&A pairs to improve flashcard quality and consistency
+- **Supervised fine-tuning**: uses a supervised fine-tuned model trained on flashcard Q&A pairs to improve flashcard quality and consistency.
+More information in [training/README.md](training/README.md)
-- **3-page chunking** - processes PDFs in chunks to handle large documents while reducing hallucination and avoiding hitting token limits
+- **Hallucination-resistant generation**: teaches the model to generate flashcards only for topics supported by the text, reducing hallucinated cards
-- **Distractor keywords in training data** - teaches the model to generate flashcards only for topics supported by the text, reducing hallucinated cards
+- **3-page chunking**: processes PDFs in chunks to handle large documents while keeping the model focused and avoiding hitting token limits
-- **Anki export** - downloads flashcards as a semicolon-delimited `.txt` file ready to import into Anki
+- **Anki export**: downloads flashcards as a semicolon-delimited `.txt` file ready to import directly into Anki

 ## Installation